 The calculation produces the total spring stiffness kges from the distortion of the connection and as a result of the bending curve of the balcony construction.
 The total mass mges = mg + mq results from the dead load of the construction (steel beam, covering layer, railing etc.) and the percentage of live load to be expected.
 This share is assumed to be 30% of the total live load, corresponding to the quasi-permanent load combination used for the serviceability limit state design situation.

-Natural frequencies of steel balconies thermally broken by Schöck Isokorb® type KS
+Natural frequencies of steel balconies thermally broken by Schöck Isokorb® T type SK

-In order to assess how prone balconies with thermal separation provided by Schöck Isokorb® type KS are to vibration, the natural frequencies of the structures were calculated under consideration of numerous geometric and material variables.
+In order to assess how prone balconies with thermal separation provided by Schöck Isokorb® T type SK are to vibration, the natural frequencies of the structures were calculated under consideration of numerous geometric and material variables.

-The result: The natural frequencies of normal balcony constructions are still above the recommended limit frequencies, even when using and considering Schöck Isokorb® type KS.
+The result: The natural frequencies of normal balcony constructions are still above the recommended limit frequencies, even when using and considering Schöck Isokorb® T type SK.